abinit/abinit/doc/installation.md

 # Installation notes for ABINIT

-This page provides an introduction to the operations needed to install the ABINIT package and to generate the executables.
+This page provides an introduction to the installation of the ABINIT package and compilation of the executables.
-It indicates also how to test whether the installation was successfull.
+It indicates also how to test whether the installation/compilation was successfull.
-Finally, it gives complements for the developers.
+Finally, it gives related complements for the developers.

 <!--
 See a recent version of the [new user's guide](..),